-Fran is a solicitor in the Private department specialising in immigration law.
+Fran is a Managing Associate in the Private department specialising in immigration law.

 Fran advises clients on a broad range of immigration issues, particularly those of an exceptional, complex and sensitive nature.

 Fran's practice extends to all areas of UK immigration law, including categories of the points based system; spouse, civil partner and unmarried partner applications; ancestry, sole representative and other work-based applications; rights for European nationals; domestic worker visas; indefinite leave to remain in the UK and British citizenship.

 Fran is particularly well-versed in in advocating on behalf of clients whose circumstances may not fit neatly into established immigration categories, securing exceptional outcomes for clients and their families.

 In 2018, Fran was recognised as an Inspiration Individual at the Citywealth Future Leaders Awards.